sgohlke/ts-base-dependencies/README.md

 # ts-base-dependencies
 Collection of dependencies for NodeJS Typescript projects

 Contains dependencies that can be used as **devDependencies** to work with a Typescript project containing Eslint for linting and Jest for testing.
+For the list of included dependencies see [package.json](https://github.com/sgohlke/ts-base-dependencies/blob/main/package.json)

 # Setup NodeJS Typescript project